Results To Date

 - Installed #10, 11, and 12.
 It's near the end of October, and getting colder, below freezing at night.
 Not quiet murmur now, but a beautiful gentle and ever so regular sound when not putting on the power.
 And that power just rose again by another notch.

 There has been, on and off, a bit of rough idle when stone-cold.
-I first tried a temperature switch zip-tied to the upper coolant fitting on the engine, which worked but turned on the air chargers quite a while after startup; and then a timer relay, an Omron K3Y-2, with a variety of delays.
-But then after air chargers 10, 11, and 12 went in, no more rough idle at all.
-So this may very well just be a small crack in one exhaust manifold which a mechanic found for me recently, and the last install may have brought things over a threshold.
-Live and learn hopefully!
+I first tried a temperature switch zip-tied to the upper coolant fitting on the engine, which worked but turned on the air chargers quite a while after startup; and then a timer relay, an Omron K3Y-2, with a variety of delay times tested.
+But then after air chargers 10, 11, and 12 went in, stone-cold rough idle reduced a lot, and then one of my mechanics fixed a gas-line return vapor leak, and that took it to near-zero; there is still an oxygen-sensor issue which may be manifesting a tiny bit the same way, but that appears very common for aftermarket exhaust systems ☺ Live and learn hopefully!

 The most shocking result lately has to be Fritz' observation of running cooler.
 We have only begun to think about this, and neither of us are chemists, I plan to ask questions here and there.
 But it's quite a thing to reduce waste heat of an engine.
 Real numbers should be available for this effect without too much effort.